sleeplessinc/node-smtpclient/README.md

 ### Required arguments:

-* from - The address to place in the "From:" header.
+* `from` -- The address to place in the "From:" header.
 Also used for "mailfrom" in the SMTP conversation.
-* to - The address to which the email will be sent
+* `to` -- The address to which the email will be sent
-* srcHost - The domain name used for "helo" in the SMTP protocol
+* `srcHost` -- The domain name used for "helo" in the SMTP protocol
-* opts - An object containing additional optional values.
+* `opts` -- An object containing additional optional values.
 The opts object itself is required, but can be `{}`.
 Any values in the object will override the defaults.

 ### Optional arguments: